Bharadwaj721/Secure-client-server-communication/README.md

 ## Technologies Used

 - C,C++
-- AES from `pycryptodome` or similar crypto library
 - SHA-256 for hashing
 - Sockets for client-server communication
 - Digital Signature using asymmetric key encryption